Joc Pederson Player Props: Giants vs. Rangers

 Rangers Pitching Rankings

-- The Rangers have the 12th-ranked team ERA across all MLB pitching staffs (4.04).
+- The Rangers have the 12th-ranked team ERA among all MLB pitching staffs (4.03).

-- Rangers pitchers combine to allow the seventh-fewest home runs in baseball (127 total, 1.1 per game).
+- Rangers pitchers combine to give up the eighth-fewest home runs in baseball (129 total, 1.1 per game).

-- The Rangers will send Heaney (9-6) to the mound for his 23rd start of the season as he aims for his 10th victory.
-He is 9-6 with a 4.14 ERA and 118 strikeouts through 113 2/3 innings pitched.
+- The Rangers will send Dunning (9-4) out for his 18th start of the season as he tries for his 10th victory.
+He is 9-4 with a 3.28 ERA and 85 strikeouts in 120 2/3 innings pitched.

-- The lefty's most recent time out was on Sunday against the Miami Marlins, when he threw 5 2/3 scoreless innings while giving up four hits.
+- In his last time out on Tuesday, the right-hander threw six innings against the Oakland Athletics, giving up three earned runs while surrendering five hits.

-- The 32-year-old has put up an ERA of 4.14, with 9.4 strikeouts per nine innings, in 22 games this season.
-Opponents are hitting .236 against him.

 © 2023 Data Skrive.
 All rights reserved.